 American Civil War Museum: Telling Old Tales in an Engaging New Way

-A new building project is underway that will use contemporary exhibit technology and philosophy to tell Civil War stories
+Using contemporary exhibit technology to tell Civil War stories and concepts

 “Not only will you find your icons, but in these stories, you’ll find yourself,” said Christy Coleman, CEO of the American Civil War Museum in Richmond, Virginia.